-The following case study includes actual Past Life Therapy (PLT) session dialogue with commentary by Thomas Paul, founder of Past Life Therapy Center (PLTC).It aims to provide insight into the Netherton-Paul PLT Methodof De-Hypnosis, which is clinically practiced at PastLifeTherapyCenter.
+The following case study includes actual Past Life Therapy (PLT) session dialogue with commentary by Dr. Thomas Paul, founder of Past Life Therapy Center (PLTC).It aims to provide insight into the Netherton-Paul PLT Methodof De-Hypnosis, which is clinically practiced at PastLifeTherapyCenter.

 A client I will call Kate, an African-American woman in her 40's, has been experiencing perpetual financial problems, personal relationship issues, and emotional/physical problems for most of her life.
 She is concerned about what she describes as a need to always be in control, which has been preventing her from attracting strong, competent individuals both professionally and personally.She has periods of low self-worth masked by overly dominate behavior stemming from unresolved past-life experiences.
 Her unconscious, past events were reactivated in the prenatal period and have been creating a multitude of mind-body challenges.